-"Foreclosure" is a process through which a secured creditor requires sale of the assets used as collateral in satisfaction of secured lending when the debtor fails to make payment.
-For the purpose of this study, foreclosure refers to the sale of the assets to collect the value of the loan extended to the debtor through formal court proceedings (judicial foreclosures).
+"Foreclosure" is a process through which a secured creditor brings a claim in court demanding to recover the balance of a secured loan when the debtor fails to make payment.
+The claim is satisfied through sale of the assets used as collateral.
+For the purpose of this study, foreclosure refers to a substantive review by a court of the merits of the creditor's claim and the debtor's possible defense in formal court proceedings, as well as the subsequent enforcement of the judgment through sale of the assets.
 Foreclosure includes enforcement of security interests other than real estate mortgages.